r41nm4k3r/expense_manager/README.md

     Why: Remind users about upcoming bills, payment due dates, or budget limits.
     What to add: Set up push notifications to remind users when a transaction is due or if they are close to exceeding their budget.

-13. Export Data to Other Formats (Excel/Google Sheets):
+13. Export Data to Other Formats (Excel/Google Sheets): :white_check_mark:

     Why: CSV is useful, but many users prefer working with data in Excel or Google Sheets.
     What to add: Integrate features that allow users to export their data to Excel or directly sync with Google Sheets for cloud-based data management.

-14. Expense Prediction:
+14. Expense Prediction: :white_check_mark:

     Why: Help users predict their future expenses based on historical data.
     What to add: Implement predictive algorithms that analyze past spending trends and provide forecasts for upcoming expenses.